Bishops Lydeard Shattocks

 Richard names his first son John (1678), second son Thomas (1679), third son William (1683), fourth son Francis (1686).
 If you look through the names of William and Margaret Steeven's children above, you will notice that Richard is the name of their son, who in turn had Richard, William and Thomas as names of their sons.
 And two of their sons had sons named Francis.
 So it seems plausible that Richard born about 1650 is a close relative to William and Margaret Steevens.
 He is not their son.

 There are no Richard Shattocks in the Bishops Lydeard parish records or any other villages around the date of 1650 until Richard and Ebet.
 There were Richards in West Bagborough a hundred years earlier.
-There are several Richard Shattocks found in the Staplegrove and Norton Fitzwarren parish records before Richard and Ebet.
+There are several Richard Shattocks found Norton Fitzwarren parish records before Richard and Ebet.
 In fact a Richard Shattocke is on the tenant's list for Taunton Deane in 1598.
+Richard and Ann had children in Norton Fitzwarren beginning in 1692.
+Could this be a second marriage for Richard of Bishop's Lydeard?

 There is a Richard Shattocke baptized in North Petherton to Christopher Shattocke in 1639.
 But he would have been 39 years old when he had his first child.
 Not likely at the time.